gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 hyper-threading enabled.
 Use this kind of setup only if restricting :ref:`mdrun <gmx mdrun>` to a subset of cores to share a node with other processes.
+A word of caution: The mapping of logical CPUs/cores to physical cores may differ between operating systems.
+On Linux, ``cat /proc/cpuinfo`` can be examined to determine this mapping.

 ::